 Planning on taking some time off for the holidays?
-Make sure you’re clear on what the law allows, and what your employer allows.
+Make sure you’re clear on what the law allows and what your employer allows.
 The following will hopefully clarify some misconceptions about vacations, religious and federal holidays, and the labor laws surrounding them:

 While many private employers offer some or all federal holidays off as an employee benefit, there is no law requiring them to do so.

-Unfortunately, federal holidays don’t have any special designation for overtime pay, and working on a holiday is not considered overtime.
-In other words — regular overtime rules apply, since the law treats federal holidays as just another business day.
+Unfortunately, federal holidays don’t have any special designation for overtime pay and working on a holiday is not considered overtime.
+In other words — regular overtime rules apply since the law treats federal holidays as just another business day.

 This one can be tricky — while a failure to accommodate religious practices does at times qualify as religious discrimination, there are some notable exceptions.

 In general, you can ask for a “reasonable accommodation” if you let your employer know ahead of time that there is some conflict between your religious observances and your work schedule.
 Your employer must then find a way to eliminate this conflict between religious and work obligations, provided this doesn’t impose an “undue hardship” on his or her business.
-An “undue hardship” is vaguely defined as “an accommodation that is too costly or difficult to provide,” and in the past has been interpreted to mean anything from an increase in regular administrative costs to anything that reduces workplace efficiency.
+An “undue hardship” is vaguely defined as “an accommodation that is too costly or difficult to provide,” and in the past, it has been interpreted to mean anything from an increase in regular administrative costs to anything that reduces workplace efficiency.

-Instances of religious discrimination are typically determined by the Equal Employment Opportunity Commission on a case-by-case basis, but know that there’s a chance your employer doesn’t have to accommodate you, if undue hardship can be proven.
+Instances of religious discrimination are typically determined by the Equal Employment Opportunity Commission on a case-by-case basis but know that there’s a chance your employer doesn’t have to accommodate you if undue hardship can be proven.